SneezyG/BugPilot/README.md

 - 🔍 Semantic search using AI powered embeddings + Weaviate(A vector DB)
 - ⚡ Stateless, API-first design — easy to integrate into any workflow
 - 🧩 AI as a service — Built on AI servives & Exposed as AI services.

 ---

+## 📌 Use Cases

+- **Auto-tagging and triaging tickets** – Automatically classifies and prioritizes bug reports using AI-driven tagging and severity assessment.
+- **Duplicate bug detection** – Identifies and links similar or repeated issues by comparing bug descriptions semantically.
+- **Semantic search for support/dev teams** – Enables natural language search over historical tickets for faster issue resolution and reference.

+---